kstep/graphicsmagick/www/CVS.rst

 branch.
 To clear the sticky flags and update to the most current version on the trunk, use::

-  cvs -z3 update -A
+  cvs -z7 update -A

 Once a release has been tagged, checking out or updating using a release tag is the only reliable way to obtain release files from CVS since the default is to check out the most current sources on the requested branch, which may not be stable or released.

-Using compression levels over ``-z3`` may slow the CVS transfer since they require the CVS server to work much harder, yet don't compress the data much more.
+Using compression levels over ``-z7`` will slow the CVS transfer since they require the CVS server to work much harder, yet don't compress the data much more.

 CVS Software